Bullying: Types

 Bullying has been classified by the body of literature into different types.
 These can be in the form of nonverbal, verbal, or physical behavior.
-Another classification is based on perpetrators or the participants involved, so that the types include individual and collective bullying.
+Another classification is based on the perpetrators or the participants involved, so that the types include individual and collective bullying.
 Other interpretation also cite emotional and relational bullying in addition to physical harm inflicted towards another person or even property.

+This is present in extreme forms of bullying, such as hate crimes.
+A hate crime is when a perpetrator harms a victim because they perceive them to be a member of an outgroup that they are biased against.
+Perpetrators often harm victims that are perceived as belonging to a group based on their race, ethnicity, skin color, religion, nationality, gender, gender identity, sexual orientation, and or disability.
+Both bullying and hate crimes involve the devaluing and disrespecting of another person for what is deemed or determined by the perpetrator to be justified reasons.
+Yet, not all bullying is considered to be a hate crime.
+Bullies often select their victims because of specific characteristics that the bully views as nonconforming to their specific requirements or sense of belonging.
+This means that individuals in minority groups are more likely to be targeted.
+However, bullies usually choose victims that are more available and or vulnerable.
+This is a more broad approach or motivation than with the engagement of hate crimes.
-There is also the case of the more recent phenomenon called cyberbullying.

-Physical, verbal, and relational bullying are most prevalent in primary school and could also begin much earlier while continuing into later stages in individuals lives.
+There are also cases being researched now and in the more recent years regarding the phenomenon called "cyberbullying", which takes place in the virtual or electronic world, typically over the internet.
+Physical, verbal, and relational bullying are most prevalent in primary school and could also begin much earlier while continuing into later stages of individual's lives.
+The cases of cyberbullying usually start in early adolescence, when the possession, ownership, or occurrence of cellular or mobile devices are more common.

 Individual

-Individual bullying tactics are perpetrated by a single person against a victim or victims.
-Individual bullying can be classified into four types outlined below:
+Individual bullying tactics are perpetrated by a single person against one or more victims.
+Individual bullying can be classified into four types.

 Physical

-Physical bullying is any bullying that hurts someone's body or damages their possessions.
-Stealing, shoving, hitting, fighting, and intentionally destroying someone's property are types of physical bullying.
+Physical bullying is any bullying that physically harms someone's body or damages their possessions.
+Stealing, shoving, hitting, kicking, fighting, pantsing, and intentionally destroying someone's property are examples of physical bullying.
 Physical bullying is rarely the first form of bullying that a victim will experience.
-Often bullying will begin in a different form and later progress to physical violence.
-In physical bullying the main weapon the bully uses is his/her body, or some part thereof; or an object as a weapon when attacking his/her victim.
+Often, bullying will begin in a different form and later progress to physical violence.
+In physical bullying, the main weapon the bully uses is their body, or some part thereof; or an object as a weapon when attacking their victim.
 Sometimes groups of young adults will target and alienate a peer because of some adolescent prejudice.
 This can quickly lead to a situation where they are being taunted, tortured, and "beaten up" by their classmates.
-Physical bullying will often escalate over time, and can lead to a detrimental or fatal ending, and therefore many try to stop it quickly to prevent any further escalation.
+Physical bullying will often escalate over time, and can lead to a detrimental or fatal ending, and therefore many try to stop it quickly when such cases are reported or observed in order to prevent any further escalation.